 All enrolled Endeavour students who identify with having special needs are eligible for the program.
-Specifically, students with a disability or medical condition will need to provide the relevant documentation from a specialist health practitioner that supports their application.
+Specifically, students with a disability, mental health or medical condition will need to provide the relevant documentation from a specialist health practitioner that supports their application.
 Students who identify as having a language barrier or any other need for special adjustment are also welcomed.

 No, the Access and Equity Program is a free service.